Hexanet/HexanetSettingsBundle/README.md

     tags: [hexanet.settings_schema]
 ```

-After that we can use the `sf hexanet: settings: setup` command to generate all the settings, if a setting already exists the command ignores it.
+After that we can use the `sf hexanet:settings:setup` command to generate all the settings, if a setting already exists the command ignores it.

 ### Examples